 US slaps sanctions on two Chinese manufacturers of long-range strike drones

-The US on Thursday announced the imposition of sanctions on two Chinese companies, one Russian entity and one Russian individual in connection with the manufacture of components for Garpiya (Harpy) long-range strike drones for Moscow.
-It represents the first time Washington has sanctioned Chinese enterprises for supplying weapons used on Ukrainian targets.
+The US on Thursday announced the imposition of sanctions on two Chinese companies, one Russian entity, and one Russian individual, in connection with the manufacture of components for Moscow’s Garpiya (Harpy) long-range strike drones.
+This represents the first time Washington has sanctioned Chinese enterprises for supplying weapons used on Ukrainian targets.

-The affected entities include Xiamen Limbach Aircraft Engine, a producer of engines for the drones, and Redlepus Vector Industry Shenzhen, an intermediary in their supply, both Chinese.
+The affected entities include Xiamen Limbach Aircraft Engine, a Chinese producer of drone engines, and Redlepus Vector Industry Shenzhen, an intermediary in their supply.

-The Russian individual was identified as Artem Yamshchikov, whose company TD Vector is involved in importing the drones on behalf of the already-sanctioned Russian firm Izhevsk Electromechanical Plant Kupol.
+The Russian individual was identified as Artem Yamshchikov, whose company TD Vector imports the drones for the already-sanctioned Russian firm Izhevsk Electromechanical Plant Kupol.

 “This was the first time we actually saw a Chinese company manufacturing a weapon itself that then was used on the battlefield by Russia,” said State Department spokesman Matthew Miller.